I shot my first powwow in 2013 and since then I’ve attended many more. In the process, have learned what gives me the best photographic results.

 7. Powwow etiquette is important:

 • Powwows begin with a grand entry, which includes the presentation of flags and the introduction of elders and special guests and an invocation.
-Photographers may be asked to refrain from taking pictures during certain times, such as prayers.
+Photographers will be asked to refrain from taking pictures during certain times, such as prayers.
 Remove any headwear when asked and please respect the MC’s requests.

 • Do not enter the dance circle unless the MC invites visitors to dance.
 Do not enter the circle before or after the powwow.